This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program

 "Just telling people to do things doesn't work," says Sean Duffy, CEO of Omada Health.
 If it were easy, there wouldn't be more than 80 million adults in the U.S. with pre-diabetes.

 Omada has rolled out a digital program, delivered on smartphones and other devices, that incorporates all the ingredients known to help people overhaul their habits.
-It includes e-coaching, peer support, education, diet and exercise tracking, and electronic nudging.
+It includes e-coaching; peer support; education; diet and exercise tracking; and electronic nudging.
 (Forget to weigh in or track your meals?
 You'll get texts or emails reminding you to do it.)

 "Week by week we have lessons on different themes, " Duffy explains.
 "They're interactive, and there's little games" to keep it dynamic.
 Participants are matched with a group of peers (online) and they're led by a coach, who they can text or email back and forth with.
 "We call it the symphony effect," Duffy says, because there are multiple methods working together to help participants stay on track.